Fair-GPTQ: Bias-Aware Quantization for Large Language Models: Conclusion

 \section{Conclusion}

-In this paper, we introduce \textsc{Fair-GPTQ}, a fairness-aware quantization method with a bias-aware term that minimizes disparity between stereotypical and anti-stereotypical sentences.
+In this paper, we introduce Fair-GPTQ, a fairness-aware quantization method with a bias-aware term that minimizes disparity between stereotypical and anti-stereotypical sentences.
 Unlike Optimal Brain Surgeon~\cite{hassibi1993optimal} and subsequent work on compression, our approach accounts for non-zero gradients during the quantization process.
 The implemented solution has the same computational complexity as GPTQ and can be applied to models of any size.

-Next, we validate the method experimentally on models with different architectures and observe a reduced likelihood of stereotyped generations for models quantized with \textsc{Fair-GPTQ}, while increasing GPTQ runtime by only 20\%.
-When applying \textsc{Fair-GPTQ} to a subset of layers, we find that targeting lower layers yields smaller social bias scores on stereotype benchmarks.
+Next, we validate the method experimentally on models with different architectures and observe a reduced likelihood of stereotyped generations for models quantized with Fair-GPTQ.
+When applying Fair-GPTQ to a subset of layers, we find that targeting lower layers yields smaller social bias scores on stereotype benchmarks.

 To the best of our knowledge, this work is the first to study biases in quantization, providing insights into how weights from different matrix types and layers might contribute to group bias.
 Building on this foundation, future work may leverage gradient information to guide quantization, adapt the method for outlier detection~\cite{dettmers2022gpt3}, or explore the use of half-precision outlier channels~\cite{lee2024owq} to recover the performance of debiased models.